DaryanaUr/DaryanaUr/README.md

 # 👩‍💻 Welcome to my GitHub!

 Hi there!
-I'm Daryana, a Biomedical Engineer passionate about Artificial Intelligence and innovative healthcare data science applications.
+I'm Daryana, a Biomedical Engineer passionate about innovative healthcare data science applications.

 ## 🌟 About Me
 - 🎓 **Background**: Biomedical Engineer with medical technologies and programming expertise.